AdvaniaSE/PowerShellAdvancedFundamentals/02. Functions/Detailed.md

 ## Create any or all of the filters below

-1. A filter called `Select-LessThanTen` that selects and outputs numbers less than 10 from input.
+1. A filter called `Select-LessThanTen` that selects and outputs numbers less than 10 from input

 ```PowerShell
 # A filter that selects numbers less than 10